Written by: Alan Flanagan | Global Head of Private Equity and Real Estate Fund Services, Alternative Investment Services, BNY Mellon

 2 Preqin, Private Equity Real Estate Deals Rebound in Q2 2017, July 19, 2017

-Global Head of Private Equity & Real Estate Fund Services, Alternative Investment Services
+Managing Director and Global Head of Private Equity & Real Estate Fund Services

 Alan Flanagan is responsible for driving the Private Equity & Real Estate Fund Services business globally.
-Alan has substantial expertise in the hedge fund, private equity and real estate servicing markets, as he previously ran the product management and strategy group for Alternative Investment Services business globally.
+Alan has gained substantial expertise in the hedge fund, private equity and real estate servicing markets, where he previously ran the product management and strategy group for Alternative Investment Services business globally.